BSAET3-1/Project-Haligi-Primary-Flight-Display-Simulation/README.md

 National Aviation Academy of the Philippines (formerly Philippine State College of Aeronautics).<br />
 <br />
 All rights reserved except as permitted under the Apache License 2.0.
+You are free to use, modify, and distribute this code, provided that proper credit is given and the license terms are followed.